g-plane/typed-query-selector/README.md

 document.querySelector('my-web-component') // ==> Element
 ```

-However, you can override it by specifying a concrete type as a type parameter.
+However, you can override it by specifying a concrete type as a type argument.

 ```typescript
 document.querySelector<MyComponent>('my-web-component') // ==> MyComponent